 The European Transport Safety Council (ETSC) released a Report concerning Drug Driving in Europe, Policy measures for national and EU action, authored by Laurence Atchison.
 Driving under the influence of psychoactive drugs leads to deaths and serious injuries on Europe’s roads.
 Both illicit and licit drugs can disrupt the psychological state of the driver and impair their driving performance.
 Using multiple drugs simultaneously, or in conjunction with alcohol, increases the risk of a collision even further.
 This report aims to provide a summary of drug driving across Europe, drawing on the latest research to provide an overview of how drugs affect collision risk and the prevalence of different types of drugs in different road users and regions.

-The World Road Association-PIARC recently published a report entitled: “Risk Management for Emergency Situations”.
-In this report, an effort was made to analyze world practices in emergency situation management and present integrated frameworks for risk and business continuity planning.
+The World Road Association – PIARC recently published a Report titled: “Risk Management for Emergency Situations“.
+In this Report, an effort was made to analyze world practices in emergency situation management and present integrated frameworks for risk and business continuity planning.
 This has produced recommendations for best practice in managing risk and emergency situations both generally and across the road network in particular.

 The Hellenic Statistical Authority (ELSTAT) recently announced the results of the Road traffic accidents survey for the 2016.
 This infographic visualises data regarding accidents, persons killed and persons injured in 2016 in Greece.
 In Attica, approximately 6.000 accidents took place, 7.000 persons persons (seriously or slightly) injured, and 201 persons killed.